EduardoNofre/padrao-commit-gitHub/README.md

 # ➜ git stash show -p stash@{0}.
     - Exibie as alteraçoes no stash escolhido index.

-- # No mundo do desenvolvimento de software, manter um padrão de commits claro e consistente é fundamental para a organização e rastreabilidade do código.
+- # Os principais comando do dia a dia.